javasemantic/javasemantic-maven-plugin/README.md

-# java-semantic-maven-plugin
+# javasemantic-maven-plugin
-This is the Maven plugin for java-semantic.
+This is the Maven plugin for javasemantic.

 ## How To Use